Saidu Sharif: Swat Museum

 Swat Museum is a museum located on the road connecting Mingora and Saidu Sharif.

 The museum contains Gandharan statuettes and friezes depicting the lives of the Buddha along with seals, small reliquaries and other treasures, mostly from Butkara No 1 and Odigram.
-Additionally, there are pre-Buddhist artefacts, and an ethnographic gallery with traditional carved Swati furniture, jewelry and embroideries.
+Additionally, there are pre-Buddhist artefacts, and an ethnographic gallery with traditional carved Swati furniture, jewellery and embroideries.
 A recent discovery, includes a stone ‘board’ game found at the Buddhist Complex of Amluk Dara, of a sort still played in the valley today.

 Administrative divisions

 Saidu Sharif is an administrative unit, known as union council or Ward in tehsil Babuzai, of the Swat district.

 According to Khyber Pakhtunkhwa Local Government Act 2013 Swat District has 214 Wards: 170 Village Councils and 44 Neighbourhood Councils.

 Saidu Sharif is Territorial Ward, which is further divided into three Neighbourhood Councils: